ant-laz/bigquery-pusbub/README.md

 This repo demonstrates the usage of BigQuery [change history TVF](https://cloud.google.com/bigquery/docs/change-history) to stream, in a micro batch manner, newly appended records to a wildcard table to Pub/Sub.

+## Required python version

+Python version 3.11+ is required to run this code.

 ## Creating demo input - an example wildcard table